 It seems that being happier is quite a challenge these days.
 After all, we’re so busy in every aspect of our lives that the only place we can really relax and switch off is in our home… or is it?
 With social media, we have the comparison culture and accounts that can directly or indirectly make us feel bad about ourselves quite literally at a touch of a button.
 It can leave us looking around our home feeling as though it isn’t up to scratch and inadequate compared to some of the dream insta homes we see online.
 The key really is to tune out of those negative sources and to tune into positive accounts online.
 Remember, you’re able to control what you choose to see online so don’t go looking for things that make you feel bad, especially when it comes to how you feel about your home; that place should be your sanctuary.
 You’re able to quite literally switch off too, whether thats from social media or the world outside as soon as you step through your front door and for me, I find that feeling to be quite relaxing and calming.

 I lived for a lot of years feeling quite tense and anxious when going home and it was only until I moved out and created my own home that I began to feel a sense of calm when going home and its done wonders for my anxiety.
 I love being at home as I feel so safe and at peace here.
 It really is my happy place.
 There’s nothing wrong with taking inspiration from accounts online that make you want to put more time and effort into your space.
 I for one am a big fan of Mrs Hinch and some of the cleaning accounts that I’ve found through her hashtags.
 They have really inspired me to clean my home and to take pride in it and ever since I read The Life Changing Magic Of Tidying several years ago, I’ve been really big on decluttering and organisation.
 I’m sure many people feel as though their homes could benefit from a little sprucing up from time to time, I know I’m still working on mine, and ultimately, it enables you to feel the benefit in yourself.
-I want to share some of my tips with you today to help you to get started.
+From buying artificial grass to that perfect, solve it all storage solution, there are so many ways that you can get started and in todays post, I want to share some of my tips with you.

 THE HABIT OF DECLUTTERING